ampproject/amphtml/extensions/amp-iframe/1.0/README.md

 # Bento Iframe

-The Bento Iframe component is used to display an iframe.
-However, it has other important differences from vanilla iframes:
+Renders an iframe that reports its position in the host document to the child window.
+It also allows the embedded document to resize it.

 1. Allows dynamic resizing when the component is outside to the viewport.
 This is to avoid content shifts.

-1. Bento Iframe can be set up to receive `IntersectionObserver` style [change records](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserverEntry) of the iframe's intersection with the parent viewport.
+1. Can be set up so that the child window receives `IntersectionObserver` style [change records](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserverEntry) of the iframe's intersection with the parent viewport.

 ## Web Component